DavidGrey/game-theory_gunner/README.md

-The game continues until one player is shot or rage quits.
+The game continues until one player is shot or rage quits!

-Works with Python version 2.7 through 3.5

-Tested on Ubuntu and Windows 7
+*Tested on Ubuntu with Python 3.4 but should work fine on windows and with older versions of Python*